danigm/danigm.net/blog/content/gnome-outreachy-2018.md

-During the internship, Maira is also working fixing some bugs in the audio player, becuase it uses gstreamer too, so during the code review, Maira detected some problems and they is fixing it.
+During the internship, Maira is also working fixing some bugs in the audio player, becuase it uses gstreamer too, so during the code review, Maira detected some problems and they are fixing it.

 [1]: https://www.outreachy.org/
 [2]: https://teja.cetinski.eu/blog